bextoper/bex-s-Stable-Diffusion-and-Illustrious-Guide/docs/advanced.md

 Negative prompt: no pupils,, worst quality, bad quality, simple background,
 Steps: 40, Sampler: IPNDM_V, Schedule type: Karras, CFG scale: 5, Seed: 54443983, Size: 832x1216, Model: Amanatsu_v11* <-
 ***
-### Generation Parameters; DEIS, my Main Sampler.
+### Generation Parameters; DEIS, Another High-ish Quality Sampler.
 DEIS is the High-Quality and relatively low-steps of IPNDM_V, but without it's downsides.
-It's incredibly stable and gives amazing results, so it's my main sampler right now.
+It's incredibly stable and gives amazing results.
 Make sure to use it with SGM Uniform scheduler.
 I suggest 40 steps, but you can go up to 60 if needed.
 Comparing to IPNDM_V, they're about similar in quality; one is better in some aspects and worse in another, and vice-versa.
 It still gets you much more detail compared to DPM++ 2M/Euler a in just slightly more time, and it's more stable and reliable than IPNDM_V, so I can confidently recommend DEIS.

 -> ![](https://files.catbox.moe/3jftne.png) <-
 -> *Metadata: 1girl, standing, casting spell, magical weaving chaotic threads of white light coming out of hands, magic filling the area, outstretched arms, magic, fighting stance, white cloak, long hair, blonde hair, solo BREAK lens flare, chromatic aberration, diffraction spikes, fisheye, outdoors,  night, embers, full body, dutch angle, (from side:0.4), (three quarter view:0.5), battle, war, army, soldier, fantasy